‘Five Came Back’ — A New Netflix Series On War And Cinema

-Netflix recently released a new documentary series called Five Came Back, about the participation of 5 legendary Hollywood directors in the Second World War.
-Each of the 5 directors – Frank Capra, John Ford, John Huston, George Stevens, and William Wyler – left the comfort of their Hollywood lives behind, and joined the U.S. military to help capture the war on film.
+Netflix recently released a new documentary series called Five Came Back, about the participation of five legendary Hollywood directors in the Second World War.
+Each of the five directors – Frank Capra, John Ford, John Huston, George Stevens, and William Wyler – left the comfort of their Hollywood lives behind and joined the U.S. military to help capture the war on film.

 The series telling their story is adapted from a 2014 book by Mark Harris called Five Came Back: A Story Of Hollywood And The Second World War.
-This Netflix adaptation is comprised of 3 episodes, with each episode hovering around the one hour mark.
+This Netflix adaptation is comprised of three episodes, with each episode hovering around the one hour mark.

-The real life account of the 5 legendary directors is told through narration by Meryl Streep, audio recordings and interviews from the men themselves, and commentary from 5 contemporary directors of high repute.
+The real life account of the five legendary directors is told through narration by Meryl Streep, audio recordings and interviews from the men themselves, and commentary from five contemporary directors of high repute.
 Each of these contemporary filmmakers is matched up with one of the legends, so as to better focus their insights.
 Steven Spielberg is matched with Wyler, Francis Ford Coppola is matched with Huston, Guillermo del Toro with Capra, Paul Greengrass with Ford, and Lawrence Kasdan with Stevens.
 The result is a series of brilliant analyses about these classical directors and their efforts to further the Allied cause in the war.

 Do yourselves a favour and check out #fivecameback on @netflix